 The name and county of each exhibitor should appear on the back of each board or article and on the front cover of the notebooks so the exhibit may be identified if the entry tag is separated from the exhibit.
 Each exhibitor is limited to one exhibit per class.

-Several classes require a display board which should be a height of 24 inches and not to exceed 1⁄4 inches in thickness.
-A height of 24 7/8 inches is acceptable to allow for the saw kerf if two 24-inch boards are cut from one end of a 4-foot by 8-foot sheet of plywood.
-Nothing should be mounted within 3⁄4 inch of the top or bottom of the board.
-Fabricated board such as plywood, composition board, or particle-type lumber may be used for demonstration displays.
-Demonstration boards should be sanded and finished to improve their appearance.
-Demonstration boards should include an overall title for the display, plus other necessary labeling.
-All reports should be computer generated and enclosed in a clear, plastic cover.
+Reports should be computer generated and enclosed in a clear, plastic cover.
 The reports should be attached securely to the display.
-Reports should be written using the scientific method whenever possible (background, the question or hypothesis, what you plant to do and what you did, method used in observation, results: what you learned.)
-The reports should be attached securely to the display.
+Reports should be written using the scientific method whenever possible (background, the question or hypothesis, what you plan to do and what you did, method used in observation, results: what you learned.)

+Posters can be any size up to 28" inches by 22" inches when ready for display.
+Example: tri-fold poster boards are not 28" inches by 22" inches when fully open for display.

 Creating a video of your robot in action would be helpful for the judges but is not mandatory.
-Present as a CD Rom with your robot entry.
+Videos should be uploaded to a video streaming application and exhibitors should provide a hard copy QR code for viewing.
+Videos can be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.